ONE

 nothing about my situation though.
 I was a weapon, trained by the church to

-kill infernals like myself.
-Up until now, I had only ever executed murderers,
+let on that I knew what I was.
+Up until now, I had only ever executed

-but my orders weren’t coming from the same place anymore.
+murderers, but my orders weren’t coming from the same place anymore.

 I scooted in my

+armor.
 Didn’t help.
 “How did he kill them?”
 I said.

 Hanley grimaced.